uchicago-webservices/sensible-drupal/sites/all/themes/zenuchicago/README.txt

 ZENUCHICAGO SUBTHEME
 ----------------------

-First things first -- If you haven't already done so, you'll be much happier if you spend at least an hour or two reading up on Drupal theming here:
+If you have not already done so, you will be much happier if you spend at least an hour or two reading up on Drupal theming here:

 http://drupal.org/theme-guide/6-7